poojasundar15/ml-driven-clustering-based-approach-of-book-recommendation-system/README.md

 * The Hour Before Dark
 * A Philosophical Enquiry into the Origin of our Ideas of the Sublime and Beautiful

 As a result, my book recommender gives good results.
 But still, there is more room for improvement.
 Such as finding the category of each book makes everything more effective.
-Increasing the size of data or information(more rows) can help more accurate recommendations.
+Increasing the size of data or information(more rows) can help make recommendations more accurate.